AnjanaJosee/data1202/README.md

 # data1202
-# Create a function to sort and filter data from the given sata set and to form a new csv file.
+# Create a function to sort and filter data from the given data set and to form a new csv file.

 **copyright Anjana Jose (2021)**